This program is for children under 18 who:

 Children in the Healthier Oregon program are not eligible.

-Beginning Nov.
-1, 2024, any parent or guardian can add their child to the program's waitlist.
+Any parent or guardian can add their child to the program's waitlist.
 Learn more in the waitlist section below.

-Within its current budget, the program can only serve 155 children at once.
+Within its current budget, the program can serve 230* children at once.
 So, the program has a long waitlist.
 As spots in the program open, ODDS will contact the parents or guardians of the next child on the waitlist.
 The child’s services coordinator will contact the family to discuss options.
 If a family wants to join the program, ODDS will confirm if they are eligible.

 Eligible parents and guardians will get training and a criminal background check.
 Families will also update their child’s Individual Support Plan.